 Calenders and Calendering Equipment Information

-Calenders and calendering equipment is used to process industrial plastics such as polyvinyl chloride (PVC), woven and specialty fabrics, and high-quality paper.
+Materials commonly processed by calendaring equipment includes polyvinyl chloride (PVC), woven and specialty fabrics, and high-quality paper.
 With plastics, heated rollers squeeze films or sheets to produce materials that have a glossy finish.
 The calendering process begins by heating and mixing resins, pigments, stabilizers and plasticizers in an industrial mixer.
 This hot mix is then passed through a two-roll mill to form the sheet.
 The heavy sheet stock is passed through a series of heated, revolving calender rollers until the desired thickness is achieved.
 Because these rollers can be damaged by metal contaminants, some calenders and calendering equipment include integral metal detectors.

 When the calendering process is complete, the hot sheet is cooled on a chill roller and removed as a finished sheet or film.